A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• Chemical bonding involves interactions between atoms or ions
+• Chemical bonding involves the electrostatic attraction between atoms, ions, or molecules.

-• Types of bonds include ionic, covalent, and metallic
+• Types of bonds include ionic, covalent, metallic, and coordinate covalent bonds.

-• Bonding influences the structure, properties, and reactivity of substances
+• Bonding influences the structure, properties (physical and chemical), and reactivity of substances.

 Main Concepts